websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/editing-content-pages.md

 ### Section Builder

-In Section Builder, you start with *Layouts* and *Basic Components*.
+Here you start with Layouts and Basic Components.
 Add Layouts to the page to provide a space where you can add Components.

 ![Sections Builder contains Component Fragments which are intended to be combined to create Sections.](./editing-content-pages/images/23.png)